IsakFalk/atomistic_transfer_mekrr/README.md

 ## Contact

-Contact John Falk at `me@isakfalk.com` for general questions or Luigi Bonati at `luigig.bonati@iit.it` for questions about the Fe/N<sub>2</sub> datasets.
+Contact John Falk at `me@isakfalk.com` for general questions or Luigi Bonati at `luigi.bonati@iit.it` for questions about the Fe/N<sub>2</sub> datasets.

 <a id="citation"></a>